This Is the Most Hated Retail Store Chain in America

 We all have our favorite go-to stores, where we know we can find items we love at a price we’re comfortable with—and then there are the retailers we avoid.
 A recent American Customer Satisfaction Index (ACSI) report looked at more than 400 companies to see which ones were the most loved and which get a bad rap.

 ACSI used data from interviews with roughly 500,000 customers to determine customer satisfaction.
 Based on the findings, one thing is clear: People aren’t crazy about Sears or Walmart.

 Sears and Walmart were at a tie for the retail stores with the lowest customer satisfaction at 70 percent, followed by Dollar General (73 percent).
 Find out what ACSI ranked as the worst hotel chains in America.

 Apparently, reputation speaks wonders: Sears declared bankruptcy in October 2018 after struggling to compete with online retailers and department stores with better reputations.
-Since that announcement, the company has released plans to close 263 Kmart and Sears stores by March 2019—not to mention the fact that 2,500 or so others had already been shut down since 2005.
-The Harris Poll also revealed that shoppers aren’t excited to buy from Sprint Corporation or Chipotle, which have the second and third worst retail reputations, respectively.
+Since that announcement, only 182 Sears and Kmart stores remain in the United States—not to mention the fact that 2,500 or so others had already been shut down since 2005.
+The ACSI report also revealed that shoppers aren’t excited to buy from Big Lots or Fred Meyer, which have the fourth and fifth-worst customer satisfaction ratings, respectively.
 At least they can share their misery with the grocery store with the worst reputation in America.